Trump admin hyped terror threat from refugees, say former officials

 The intelligence assessment was "inappropriately discredited as a result of that exchange," said the ex-official.
 The episode made clear that "you weren't able to have an honest conversation about the risk."

-A current DHS official defended the administration's response to the intelligence assessment, saying immigration policy in the Trump administration does not rely solely on "historical data about terrorism trends," but rather "is an all-of-the-above approach that looks at every single pathway that we think it is possible for an immigrant to come into the United States."
+A current DHS official defended the administration's response to the intelligence assessment, saying immigration policy in the Trump administration does not rely solely on "historical data about terrorism trends," but rather "is an all-of-the-above approach that looks at every single pathway that we think it is possible for a terrorist to come into the United States."

 A spokeswoman for DHS said, "If we only look at what terrorists have done in the past, we will never be able to prevent future attacks…We cannot let dangerous individuals slip through the cracks and exploit our refugee program, which is why we have implemented security enhancements that would prevent such violent individuals from reaching our shores, while still upholding our humanitarian ideals."